 Another option is the Abloy Protec2.
 The Protec2 combines a novel design using discs instead of spring-loaded pins.
 There are legal restrictions on copying keys for these locks.
 The protec2 cylinders come in many formats and can be retrofitted into most locks of decent quality.

 The important distinction that Protec2 keys have is that the keys can’t be copied with a 3d printer.
 The key isn’t static, there is a ball bearing in the key that would be very difficult to reproduce.

 Abloy is also about to release a protec2 cylinder with an electronic component bringing scheduling and audit control to a simple key in knob cylinder.
 This is one of the first instances of two factor authentication for physical security and I think it will be the future of commercial and residential security.

 I can also install Medeco locks if cost is no concern.
 Medeco grade 1 deadbolts cost $215, or $115 for a cylinder to put into a Schlage deadbolt.
+I do not copy Medeco keys however.
+If you need more than two keys the lock is supplied with a card that gives you the ability to get more keys delivered.
 I have been certified by Medeco to work on Medeco locks up to M3.

 Reasonably High Security